ClaudiaCalero/ClaudiaCalero/README.md

 In addition to backend and automation tasks, I contributed to frontend development and user interface design, taking ownership of the layout and usability of several internal applications.
 This allowed me to strengthen both my technical and design skills while working across different areas of the development process.

-This experience strengthened my full-stack development skills, improved my understanding of business process management, and gave me valuable exposure to real-world software projects, collaborative workflows, and agile environments.
+Through this experience, I gained valuable exposure to real-world software projects, collaborative workflows, agile environments, and enterprise process automation.

+Before entering the tech industry, I had an academic background in pattern making, clothing, and fashion design.
+This creative foundation gives me a unique perspective when designing visually appealing and user-friendly applications.
+In my free time, I enjoy digital art, self-portrait photography, and photo retouching.

 My goal is to continue growing as a developer within a company that values continuous learning and personal development.
-I am eager to contribute my technical skills and creative vision to a dynamic team that is working on innovative projects.
+I am eager to contribute my technical skills and creative vision to a dynamic team working on innovative projects.

 Every step of this journey has been meaningful, and I am proud of the progress I’ve made.

-### Languages

 ### Languages